History/Tarih P.1

 The Latin community, although smaller than the Orthodox Greeks owned large tracts of land around Ay Sozomenoz, Bodamya and Lorthina (Lurucina) Aya Marina was in fact a Latin Church.
 In 1643 there were 13 households registered in the village of Aya Marina.
 After a devastating earthquake in August of 1735 the surviving inhabitants moved to the village of Limbya which was originally called Olympia, no doubt the numbers of Latin’s were much less then the Orthodox population, and in time many converted to either Islam or Christianity

-According to M de Cesnola who went to Cyprus during Ottoman rule the vast majority of “Linobambaki” were originally Latin’s, who converted to save their lives, but secretly practiced the Christian faith.
-[14] Some historians among them Sir Harry Luke,and Rupert Gunnis concluded this to be the result.
-What they did not mention however is the fact that from the mid 1700s to early 1800s a new wave of Turkish families came to the village which completely changed the ethnic makeup of the village.
+What they did not mention however is that from the mid 1700s to early 1800s a new wave of Turkish families came to the village which completely changed the ethnic makeup of the village.
 [15] The census evidence of the period confirms that the vast majority of today’s genetic roots date not to the 16th century but to this particular migration.

-There were of course other Churches in the area.
-Aya Philidhitiosa near the old Larnaca Nicosia road is one.
-And let’s not forget that in-spite of a smaller population the Greek Churches of Ay Andronicos (built in 1831) , Panayia and Ay Epiphanios were until the 1950s very active.
-St Epiphanios went through some restoration in 1864 which seemed to have spoiled the interior.
-One unanswered question remains on the Byzantine Church of St Catherine which according to R. Gunnis was close to the main Larnaca road 2 miles from the village.
-[16] In 1935 it was still standing and yet many old timers from Lurucina have no knowledge of its existence.
 Strangely many maps of the area do not include St. Catherine.
-Why?
 There was of course an Ay Katerina in Bodamya, but how could an historian with the calibre of Rupert Gunnis mistake one for the other, if at all, and most important of all he clearly states that the Church 2 miles from Lurucina.
 In fact the location Gunnis describes sounds very much like the location of Aya Marina.
 The Mosque itself is not as old as most Churches, the existing mosque was built in the late 1800s or early parts of the 1900s, but the minaret was added in the 1930s.
 The central position of the mosque may give us a clue that some families may have settled in the early parts of Ottoman rule.
-Strangely however, the Tahura family ( Ismail Ali ‘Gicco’ for example) who owned the properties adjacent to the mosque allegedly only came to the village from Turkey around the late 1700s to early parts of the 1800s.
-The question is who owned the land prior to the purchase by Mustafa Sari Tahura?
-The 1882 maps of Lord Kitchener prepared soon after the British took over Cyprus in 1878 does in fact show that the mosque was in existence.
-It may not be the same building, but a smaller building that was used as a mosque.
-[17] More research needs to be done to establish this.

-There are some old timers who have suspicions that some of our people were originally Maronite’s, and point to the Church of Aya Marina as evidence.
+There are some elders who have suspicions that some of our people were originally Maronite’s, and point to the Church of Aya Marina as evidence.
 I think we can safely dismiss that assumption on the basis that in August of 1596 and March of 1597 ( only 24-25 years after the Ottoman conquest) Girolamo Dandini, S.J., Professor of Theology at Perugia in Italy went to Cyprus.
 His mission was to investigate the condition of the Maronite community in Lebanon. but the report he left us on the Maronites of Cyprus included the names of 19 settlements and makes no mention of Lurucina at all.
 Hagia Marina is however listed.
 [21]

 The following section is from a book by Guita G Huorani and a few other writers including Palmieri.
 The section that is of most interest is the sections referring to the conversions in Lurucina in the year 1636.
 The claim by Palmieri in 1905 [22] seems to contradict the report by Jerome Dandini when he visited Cyprus in 1596 and named all the remaining 19 Maronite villages on the Island which does not include Lurucina.
-If we can discover the missing period before the 10/11 generations of families recorded on this site then perhaps we can complete the history of ALL THE FAMILIES OF OUR VILLAGE.
-In the meantime our search continues.

 BY GUITA G HOURANI